tensorflow/tensorflow/tensorflow/lite/delegates/xnnpack/README.md

 * Inputs and outputs must be in 32-bit floating-point format.

+#### `STRIDED_SLICE`

+* The first input and the output must be in 32-bit floating-point format.
+* The second, third, and fourth inputs (the inputs with the slices' begin, end, and stride specification) must be static (use `kTfLiteMmapRo` allocation type).
+* The fourth input (strides) must be all ones.
+* The ellipsis mask, new axis mask, and shrink axis mask must be 0.

 #### `SUB`

 * Inputs and outputs must be in 32-bit floating-point format.